 The fitted classification tree is presented in Figure \ref{fig:ClasfTree}.
-Significant variables included in this model are: \begin{enumerate} \item AgentChars, AgentDuration, QueueTime, TotalDuration, wordag46: see \ref{subsec:SVM} \item SessionStartHour: the hour that the customer arrived to the system. \item SessionStartDayofWeek: the day of the week on which the customer arrived to the system. \item InnerWait: the time the customer waits for the agent's reply during service (i.e., after assignment to the agent). \item SessionEndHour: the hour that the conversation was closed; the conversation may be closed manually by the agent (usually within a few hours of no customer reply) or automatically by the system (after a threshold time has passed). \item SessionEndDayofWeek: the day of the week on which the conversation is closed. \end{enumerate}
+The variables included in this model are: \begin{enumerate} \item AgentChars, AgentDuration, QueueTime, TotalDuration, wordag46: see \ref{subsec:SVM}. \item SessionStartHour: the hour that the customer arrived to the system. \item SessionStartDayofWeek: the day of the week on which the customer arrived to the system. \item InnerWait: the time the customer waits for the agent's reply during service (i.e., after assignment to the agent). \item SessionEndHour: the hour that the conversation was closed; the conversation may be closed manually by the agent (usually within a few hours of no customer reply) or automatically by the system (after a threshold time has passed). \item SessionEndDayofWeek: the day of the week on which the conversation is closed. \end{enumerate}